 Getting started: We believe that no tutorial is necessary, the toolbox should be self-explanatory.
 Just look at the README.txt in the decoding_toolbox folder, or consider our publication as reference.

 Example dataset: We have made an example dataset for one subject available (SPM.mat and betas, ROIs, structural image and description; a lower resolution version (18MB) is available here).
-If you are interested in pre-processing the data yourself, we also provide DICOM files for subject 1, for subject 2, and a batch script for preprocessing in SPM8.
+If you are interested in pre-processing the data yourself, we also provide DICOM files for subject 1, for subject 2, behavioral data for onsets and durations, and a batch script for preprocessing in SPM8.
 This is not a published study, data were acquired only for illustrating the use of TDT.

 What we are currently working on: